East Brent

-East Brent is a village and civil parish, on the eastern edge of a hill that dominates the surrounding level countryside—Brent Knoll—close to the M5 motorway, 5 mi west of Axbridge, in the Sedgemoor district of the county of Somerset, in the south-west of England.
+East Brent is a village and civil parish, on the eastern edge of a hill that dominates the surrounding level countryside—Brent Knoll—close to the M5 motorway, 5 mi west of Axbridge, in the county of Somerset, in the south-west of England.
 The parish includes the hamlets of Rooksbridge, where the A38 road crosses the Mark Yeo and Edingworth.

 History

 The manor formed part of the great Saxon estate of Brent given by King Ine of the West Saxons to Glastonbury Abbey in 693 and held by the monks of the abbey until the Dissolution of the monasteries in 1539.
 It was then granted to the Duke of Somerset and subsequently passed to the Whitmores and then the Pophams, who lived in the Grade II listed Beaconsfield House until it was sold in 2015.

 East Brent was part of the hundred of Brent-cum-Wrington.

 Abbot John Selwood built a mansion in the village in the 15th century, which was demolished in 1708.

 In 1851 George Anthony Denison was preferred to the valuable living of East Brent, and in the same year was made Archdeacon of Taunton.
 He was responsible for establishing the annual Harvest Home festival in the village.